eflautt/ga-data-science/lessons/lesson-04/readme.md

 Today we will use advertising data from an example in [An Introduction to Statistical Learning by Gareth James](http://www-bcf.usc.edu/~gareth/ISL/Advertising.csv).

-> Instructor note: this is used in the demo and can be downloaded directly from the website by running that cell of [demo-starter notebook](./code/starter-code/guided-demo-starter-code-4.ipynb).
+> Instructor Note: This is used in the demo and can be downloaded directly from the website by running that specific cell of [demo-starter notebook](./code/starter-code/guided-demo-starter-code-4.ipynb).
 No other files are needed.

 <a name="introduction"></a>